Hamisakim/The-Pantheon/README.md

   ```

 ### Wins
-* Getting a cool working app deployed with the unsurprisingly scarce amount of mythological Greek APIs out there !
+* Getting a cool working app deployed with the unsurprisingly scarce amount of mythological Greek APIs out there!
 * Getting a working family-tree styling wise!

 # Key Learnings